 If you’ve got some cardboard boxes headed to your front door, reconsider what you will do with them after you’ve opened your treasure.
 At the very least, hopefully, you break them down and recycle or compost them.
+Cardboard is a great source of free carbon for your compost bin.
 Even better, consider one of the following options to extend the longevity of your cardboard a little (or a lot) longer.

 10 Ways To Reuse Cardboard Boxes Other Than Recycling

 Reuse Cardboard As Garden Bed Starter

 Full of carbon and not contaminated by many other chemicals, generic corrugated cardboard can serve many purposes for a garden.
 It creates a great starter for new beds, helps reduce weeds, and can help protect weak or young plants from the elements, among many other uses.
 Carbon combines with nitrogen in the dirt to create healthy, nutrient-rich soil in which plants can flourish.

 Be sure to remove stickers and tape before laying cardboard in your garden.
 The stickers and tape won’t decompose and feed the soil like the corrugated cardboard.
 Cardboard can make great walkways in your garden or be used more broadly to prevent weeds from growing.